 There are six steps to being an Athlete Centered Coach.
 They are:

 - Coaching Philosophy: Decide on your coaching philosophy.
 This means understand what your beliefs about your coaching role are.

 - Coach Self-awareness: This is about the coach understanding their personality and associated behavioral style and the subsequent coaching style preferences this translates to.
 We recommend the CoachDISC to gain this critical understanding.

 - Your Coaching Styles: This step relies on you as the coach, understanding how to apply each of the four main coaching styles.
-These four styles are directing, sharing, inspiring and organising.
+These four styles are directing, sharing, inspiring and organizing.
 The best (top 1%) coaches can do all four styles and know when to use them.
 We can help you become one of the top 1% of coaches in this respect.

 - Understand your Athletes: This is about knowing your athletes personality and behavioral profile.
 This information enables you to coach your athletes in a way which appeals to them and creates best results.
 Use the AthleteDISC to gain this vital knowledge and you no longer have to guess how to communicate to your athletes or struggle to understand what motivates them.